Alterdesk/hubot-questionnaire-framework/README.md

 // Ask for text with the length between 4 and 32 flow.text("limitedText", "Can you send me some text between 4 and 32 characters long?", "Invalid text or length.")
 .length(4, 32);

+// Ask for text that matches a specific regex flow.text("regexText", "Can you send me apples, pineapple or banana?", "Invalid text or does not match regex.")
+.regex(new RegExp(/apples|pineapple|banana/, 'i'));
 ```

 ### NumberQuestion